ROYAL LIFE DETOX

 Bipolar Depression and Alcohol Abuse: Do They Make Each Other Worse?

 Living with bipolar disorder is like existing on extreme ends of an emotional spectrum with few moments balanced in the middle.
-Unfortunately, bipolar depression and alcohol abuse often co-occur as people attempt to self-medicate for their mental health issues.
+Unfortunately, bipolar depression and alcohol abuse often co-occur, and alcohol usually makes bipolar symptoms worse by intensifying mood swings, deepening depressive episodes, and interfering with treatment.

-More than 5.7 million people (about 2.6% of the entire population) struggle with the condition, well acquainted with its extreme, often unpredictable highs and lows that can disrupt everything from one’s relationships to one’s success at school or work, diminishing your overall well-being and quality of life.
+More than 5.7 million people (about 2.6% of the entire population) struggle with the condition, well acquainted with its extreme, often unpredictable highs and lows that can disrupt everything from relationships to success at school or work, diminishing overall well-being and quality of life.
+For adults dealing with bipolar disorder and alcohol misuse — and for loved ones trying to understand what is happening — the overlap can be especially hard to manage because drinking may feel like a way to cope with depression, anxiety, or emotional distress while ultimately making symptoms more unstable.

 What ultimately is the connection between bipolar depression and alcohol abuse?
 Is one an exacerbating influence on the other?
-The truth is that while bipolar depression and alcohol abuse can go hand in hand, addressing — and treating — both simultaneously can open the doors to healing and recovery.
+The truth is that while bipolar depression and alcohol abuse can go hand in hand, this article explains how they interact, the symptoms alcohol can worsen, why people with bipolar disorder may drink, how alcohol affects medications and recovery, and why integrated dual diagnosis treatment is often the safest path toward long-term healing.

 Understanding Bipolar Depression